All Episodes

 They just don't like conservatives.

-All the reasons that we've stated.
+They don't like conservatism for all the reasons that we've stated.

-But in times like this, one of the reasons you want down the middle straight conservative is because of the opportunity to contrast it with Obama.
+But in times like this, one of the reasons you want down-the-middle straight conservative is because of the opportunity to contrast it with Obama.

-In times like this is when conservatism becomes crystal clear to people that don't understand it or have never had it explained to them or don't quite think ideologically in their lives.
+In times like this, is when conservatism becomes crystal clear to people that don't understand it or have never had it explained to them or don't quite think ideologically in their lives.

 Greatest opportunity ever to explain conservatism to people.